Want an action plan to get you that pass?

 Get ready for your next driving test by paying special attention to the areas where you struggled last time.
 Having a laser-focused approach and strengthening your weaknesses will pay dividends when it comes to the big day.

-Realise that the last time was just a blip - the result has no bearing on your next test.
-Think of the previous test as simply practice and make sure you're confident.
+Realise that the last time was just a blip - a previous result has no bearing on the next one.
+Think of the last one as practice and be confident.
 You were probably ready for your driving test last time, but you're definitely in a much better position now.

 Okay, it's showtime again.
 You have the necessary driving skills to pass and because you've already experienced failure, you're actually in a solid position mentally.
 The worst has happened before so there's nothing to fear.

-If you'd like a handful of lessons that are laser-focused on sorting out a couple of issues, just head to our homepage and enter your postcode to see a list of all your local instructors.
-Then pick who you want based on ratings, reviews, rates and availability.
-This is learning to drive on your terms.
+If you'd like some laser-focused driving lessons, head to our booking page and pick your nearest location from the dropdown menu to see a list of all your local driving instructors.
+Then just pick who you want based on price, availability and ratings.